Advertising

 Photo: Fassifarooq

-Pakistan was created on 14 August 1947 as a result of the partition of British India, primarily on the basis of religious identity, to provide a separate nation for Muslims.
+Pakistan was established on 14 August 1947 as a result of the partition of British India.
+The country was created primarily to provide a separate homeland for Muslims in the Indian subcontinent, following rising demands for political and religious autonomy.

 Geography of Pakistan